Why did you want to pursue a career in law?

 What drew you to qualify into environmental law?

 I have always had a passion for the environment but went into the training contract with an open mind, keen to gain as much experience as I could in all sorts of different practice areas.
 Fortunately I was able to qualify into the team which included the environmental lawyers and have now specialised in that area.
 For me it is really important to do something I feel strongly about, so I really do feel I have the best of both worlds.
 It’s challenging and constantly changing, but that is one of the things I love about it.
 It does mean there really is no such thing as a typical day!

 One of my personal highlights to date has been my involvement in the Sustainable Business Group, made up of people from all over the firm and always open to new members.
 We discuss matters big and small, from introducing loose leaf tea to the UK firm’s carbon footprint and everything in between.
 I have been struck by how seriously the sustainability agenda is taken at Osborne Clarke – there’s real buy-in at every level of the firm from trainees to the executive board which makes the additional time I spend working on sustainable initiatives completely worth it.
 At the moment I am working hard on ensuring sustainability is at the heart of our new office, which is a really exciting project to be involved with.

 What is the one piece of advice you’d give to anyone who is considering applying to Osborne Clarke?

-Be honest and open.
-Everyone I’ve ever worked with at Osborne Clarke would much prefer to know if you don’t understand a task, or feel overworked, or have an evening commitment you’d really like to get to.
+The most important thing I’ve learned through my time at Osborne Clarke is to be honest and open.
+Everyone I’ve ever worked with would much prefer to know if you don’t understand a task, or feel overworked, or have an evening commitment you’d really like to get to.
 Sometimes the partners may seem scary, but they’re really not (most of the time anyway!).